 - Overhead watering is when you spray water directly on the blooming portion of the tree.
 This encourages fungus to grow and spread throughout the blooms and foliage.

 - Stagnant water is when you allow water to puddle up around the base of the tree for long periods of time.
 If the soil is soggy, we recommend establishing a plan to encourage proper drainage around the tree.
-If left unattended, fungus can severely damage your Crepe Myrtle.
+If left unattended, a fungus can severely damage your Crepe Myrtle.

 Landscaping can be therapeutic for some, but stressful for others.
 If you find yourself frustrated or limited on time, give our Waynes Landscape team a call.
 Our professionals are happy to create and maintain the perfect look for your home!
 1-866-WAYNES-1.